bennychen/rudp/README.md

 ## Message ID

-Each message is with a 16bit ID, starting from 0.
-As we need to circulate the id when it reaches 0xffff, I implemented a function called `compareID` for the case when id reaches max.
+Each message is with a uint16 ID, starting from 0.
+As we need to circulate the id when it reaches 0xffff, a function called `compareID` is implemented for the case when id reaches max uint16.

 For example, if an old id is 0xfffe, a new id is 3, 0xfffe is larger than 3, but here we know that 3 is newer than 0xfffe, so `compareID` function ensures that 3 is larger than 0xfffe in our case.
 This makes sure that these IDs are still in correct order in this corner case.